What All Nurses Need to Know About Pregnant and Postpartum Patients

 A variety of maternal and fetal complications are associated with GDM.

-Infants born to patients with gestational diabetes mellitus are significantly more likely to be macrosomic (birthweight >4.5 kg).
+Infants born to patients with gestational diabetes mellitus are significantly more likely to be macrosomic (birth weight >4.5 kg).
 This occurs due to fetal hyperinsulinemia as a result of maternal hyperglycemia, which stimulates excessive growth.
 These large infants may have difficulty maneuvering the birth canal, and a cesarean section may be required.
 If vaginal delivery is attempted, the infant is at risk for shoulder dystocia and related birth injuries.
 Patients also have an increased frequency of gestational hypertension, preeclampsia, polyhydramnios, and stillbirth.

 PREEXISTING DIABETES MELLITUS